cross-seed/cross-seed.org/docs/tutorials/linking.md

 };
 ```

-**For Docker Users**: there are a few more specific requirements for linking to
-work properly.

--   Your torrent client will need access to the `linkDirs` you've set, seeing the
-    same path `cross-seed` sees.
--   `cross-seed`'s container needs to be able to see the **original data
-    files**, again at the same path that your torrent client sees.
--   If you are using **hardlinks** or **reflinks**, these paths all need to be
-    _within the same docker volume_.

-In practice, this means that you should mount a **common ancestor path** of the
-both the original data files _and_ your `linkDirs`.

 Once you have restarted `cross-seed`, new matches will have links created in
 your `linkDirs` pointing to the original files.